bcnmy/docs/docs/apireference.md

 #### 3. Mode is **EMPTY** :

-In this case, the API should check for both Verifying Paymaster and Token Paymaster conditions.
-If the `mode` parameter is not available in the request, it will start checking the Verifying Paymaster conditions.
+In this case, the API should check for both SponsorshipPaymaster and Token Paymaster conditions.
+If the `mode` parameter is not available in the request, it will start checking the SponsorshipPaymaster conditions.
 If these conditions are met, it will return the response with `paymasterAndData` but without the `feeQuotes`.
 The `mode` value here must be `SPONSORED`.

-If the Verifying Paymaster conditions fail, then it will check for Token Paymaster conditions as described in the TokenPaymaster section, and return the response accordingly.
+If the Sponsorship Paymaster conditions fail, then it will check for Token Paymaster conditions as described in the TokenPaymaster section, and return the response accordingly.
 In this case feeQuotes is returned but not the paymasterAndData.

-However, if the `mode` value is available in the request and is equal to `ERC20`, then checks for Verifying Paymaster should be skipped, and only the Token Paymaster flow should be followed.
+However, if the `mode` value is available in the request and is equal to `ERC20`, then checks for Sponsorship Paymaster should be skipped, and only the Token Paymaster flow should be followed.

 Based on the `mode` value in the response, the client will decide whether to show gas payment options to the user or not.